Strata pet bylaws

 The pets may not be replaced unless the new pet meets the requirements of the pet bylaw.

-As of January 18, 2016, British Columbia’s new Guide Dog and Service Dog Act and corresponding supporting changes to the Strata Property Act are now in effect:
+As of January 18, 2016, British Columbia’s Guide Dog and Service Dog Act (and corresponding supporting changes to the Strata Property Act) gives greater protection to certified guide and service dogs, including certified guide and service dogs in strata housing:

 - Strata owners, occupants, tenants and visitors are able to have their certified guide dog or service dog on strata premises, regardless of strata bylaws or tenancy agreements banning or limiting pets.